Why is iron important?

 Food contains iron in 2 forms:

-You can absorb more non-heme iron from foods by eating them at the same time as foods with heme iron, and foods high in vitamin C. Examples of foods high in vitamin C include: red, yellow and green peppers, broccoli, Brussels sprouts, snow peas, papaya, kiwi fruit, strawberries, oranges and grapefruit.
+You can absorb more non-heme iron from foods by eating them at the same time as foods with heme iron or foods high in vitamin C. Examples of foods high in vitamin C include: red, yellow and green peppers, broccoli, Brussels sprouts, snow peas, papaya, kiwi fruit, strawberries, oranges and grapefruit.

 Try these food combinations to help you get the most iron:

-- salad made with spinach (non-heme iron) and strawberries or peppers (vitamin C); and
+- Salad made with spinach (non-heme iron) and strawberries or peppers (vitamin C)

 Cook with cast-iron or stainless steel cookware to increase the amount of non-heme iron in foods.

-Drink black tea, herbal tea or coffee 1 hour after meals, rather than with your meal.
+Do not drink black tea, herbal tea or coffee with your meal.
+Wait 1 hour after eating.
 These beverages can reduce the amount of non-heme iron absorbed from foods.

 Do I need an iron supplement?

 In addition to eating iron-rich foods every day, some people may need iron supplements.
 Only take iron supplements when recommended by your health care provider.
 Too much iron can be harmful, especially for infants and children.

 People with hemochromatosis absorb too much iron and should not take iron supplements.